radiac/django-powerwiki/README.rst

 Quickstart
 ==========

 #.
-Install in a single or multiple wiki configuration at a url of your choice - see
+Install in a single or multiple wiki configuration in your existing Django site - see
    `Installation <docs/installation.rst>`_

 #.
 Add users, wikis and configure permissions in the admin site